LG and Harrods team up for world's first OLED retail installation

 Related: Best TVs

-When it comes to LG Display’s OLED technology, the company touts the emissive colour, thin design, wide viewing angles and ocular guard (less strain on your eyes) as key features of its displays.
+When it comes to LG Display’s OLED technology, the company touts the emissive colour, thin design, wide viewing angles and ocular guard (less strain on your eyes) as key features.

 LG Display’s OLED panels are certified by testing and certification authority TÜV Rheinland as technology offering optimal brightness and less blue light.

-We here at Trusted Reviews have been fans of LG’s use of the OLED technology so far.
-The company’s LG C8 has taken its place on our Best TVs list.
+We here at Trusted Reviews have been fans of LG’s OLEDs so far.
+The company’s LG C9 one of the best TVs we’ve reviewed this year.

-Our review of the LG C8 said: “The LG C8 puts to bed any suggestion that OLED TVs aren’t bright enough or exciting enough for HDR … The results are stunning; if you have £3000 to splash on a TV, go ahead and buy the C8 – you won’t regret it”.
+Our review of the LG C9 said: “This state-of-the-art 4K OLED TV delivers AI-enhanced picture and sound, and a smart platform that’s as comprehensive as it is clever.”